-Looking to make some extra money on the side?
-Then take a look at these 10 simple ways to earn money.
+Want to know how to make money on the side?
+Then take a look at these 10 simple ways to help you start earning extra.

 I think it’s something many of us are embarrassed by when really, we shouldn’t be.
 It’s a common problem and there’s a good chance that somebody you know is struggling.